seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **ROMEO**
 If I may trust the flattering truth of sleep,
 My dreams presage some joyful news at hand:
-My bosom’s lord sits lightly in his throne;
+My bosom's lord sits lightly in his throne;
-And all this day an unaccustom’d spirit
+And all this day an unaccustom'd spirit
 Lifts me above the ground with cheerful thoughts.
-I dreamt my lady came and found me dead–
+I dreamt my lady came and found me dead--
 Strange dream, that gives a dead man leave
-to think!–
+to think!--
 And breathed such life with kisses in my lips,
 That I revived, and was an emperor.
-Ah me! how sweet is love itself possess’d,
+Ah me! how sweet is love itself possess'd,
-When but love’s shadows are so rich in joy!
+When but love's shadows are so rich in joy!

 *Enter BALTHASAR, booted*

-News from Verona!–How now, Balthasar!
+News from Verona!--How now, Balthasar!
 Dost thou not bring me letters from the friar?
 How doth my lady?
 Is my father well?
 How fares my Juliet? that I ask again;